neurobashing/booze/content/Sunflower.md

 * St. Germain
 * orange liqueur

 Rinse glass with absinthe.
+(Pour in a tsp or so, and swirl around till it coats the inside of the glass.
+Chuck/drink the excess.)

-Shake equal parts and strain into a coupe glass.
+Shake equal parts of the rest, and strain into a coupe glass.
 Garnish with lemon peel.

 I haven't started giving stars on the site yet, but this one is a standout.
+Along with the various Daisy family, this is a standout summer drink.
+Don't like gin?
+You won't mind it.
+Think St. Germian - "the bartender's ketchup" - is too cloying and sweet, esp. when combined with Triple Sec?
+Not a problem.
+A masterclass in perfect balance.